 Google Custom Search with Adsense for Blogger or WordPress Blogs

 How to implement Google Custom Search with Adsense in Blogger or Wordpress Blogs?
-[I have seen Adsense Search performing much better (in terms of CTR and revenue) after switching from the standand Adsense for Search to the more customizable Google Custom Search.
-Check the Digital Inspiration Search Engine that use CSE.]
+[I have seen Adsense Search performing much better (in terms of CTR and revenue) after switching from the standand Adsense for Search to the more customizable Google Custom Search.]

 If you are looking for new ways to maximize Adsense Income from your blog or website, it makes more sense to use Google Custom Search with Adsense on your site instead of the regular Adsense for Search program.
 Here are some reasons: